Our Weight Management Program Includes Semaglutide, The Medication Found In Ozempic And Wegovy

-Our 6-month weight management program is $1199 and each month's supply of injectable semaglutide is $420 per month.
+Each month's supply of injectable semaglutide is $450 per month.
 Insurance does not cover our program and it is difficult to get coverage in general.
 Sometimes, even with insurance, your out of pocket cost may still be more expensive than the "all in" cost of our program with medication.

 What are the side effects?

 Side effects include burping, bloated feeling, diarrhea and most severe, but rare, pancreatitis.
 This is why we continue to monitor patients on semaglutide in our weight management program rather than distributing the medication unmonitored.
 Based on study results, it's unclear if someone who previously had pancreatitis can take this medication.

 Many comments in our TikTok post asked about risks of cancer.
 Studies on lab rats showed an increase in thyroid cancer but this is not necessarily the case in humans.
 If you have a history of medullary thyroid cancer or Multiple Endocrine Neoplasia (MEN) type 2, you should not take these medications.